Greek tragedy: Aristotelian hypothesis

 The origin of the word tragedy has been a matter of discussion from ancient times.
 The primary source of knowledge on the question is the Poetics of Aristotle.
 Aristotle was able to gather first-hand documentation from theater performance in Attica, which is inaccessible to scholars today.
 His work is therefore invaluable for the study of ancient tragedy, even if his testimony is open to doubt on some points.

 According to Aristotle, tragedy evolved from the satyr dithyramb, an Ancient Greek hymn, which was sung along with dancing in honor of Dionysus.
-The term τραγῳδία, derived from τράγος "goat" and ᾠδή "song", means "song of the goats," referring to the chorus of satyrs.
+The term τραγῳδία ['tragodía'], derived from τράγος ['trágos'] "goat" and ᾠδή ['odí'] "song", means "song of the goats," referring to the chorus of satyrs.
 Others suggest that the term came into being when the legendary Thespis (the root for the English word thespian) competed in the first tragic competition for the prize of a goat (hence tragedy).

-Alexandrian hypothesis

 Alexandrian grammarians understood the term τραγῳδία as a "song for the sacrifice of the goat" or "song for the goat", believing the animal was a prize in a race, as attested by Horace's Ars Poetica:

 The poet, who first tried his skill in tragic verse for the paltry prize of a goat, soon after exposed to view wild satyrs naked, and attempted raillery with severity, still preserving the gravity of tragedy.